Living in a New Republic of the Heart:

 - Outer work.
 We will all engage and deepen our functional capacities through practical service to projects dedicated to restoring wholeness to our natural, social, political, and/or cultural worlds.

 - Co-creating a new pattern.
-We will engage all these practices as expressions of an emerging new republic of the heart, in a loving and fierce spirit.
-Together we will endeavor to break out of the “consensus trance” and establish a new field of shared consciousness, rooted in radical, defiant, grounded, embodied hope.
+We will ‘break the mold” by engaging all these practices as expressions of an emerging new republic of the heart, in a loving and fierce spirit.
+Together we will endeavor to establish a new collective field of consciousness, expressing awakening, service and friendship, rooted in radical acceptance and defiantly joyful hope.

 Module 1 – Orientation: The Key Principles of Our Experiment

+What if we “just do it” and radically commit to wholeness?
 Why does this experiment make sense in this crazy world?
 What can we realistically hope to accomplish?
 We will begin with a deep practical and philosophical overview.
 We will enter into the spirit of practice in all the key dimensions of our lives, inner, interpersonal, and outer, right at the very beginning of this social experiment.
-And we will begin to take practical steps to structure and engage all the aspects of our work together.
-We’ll also briefly look ahead at the year as a whole and the entire arc of our learning and engagement.
-In particular, we will examine the Four Pillars of our shared commitment:
+And we will begin to take practical steps to structure and engage with each other in a way that efficiently supports various aspects of our lives.
+We’ll also look ahead at the arc of the year’s curriculum of learning and engagement.
+We will introduce and unpack the Four Pillars of our shared commitment:

 - Relating to life as practice (the inner work).